jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 3. Manually download pre-built Linux binaries (it's not a conda package).
     > Unlike conda, this approach will not take care of dependency versions (like numpy) for you, and you need to set environment variables manually.
 So this approach is usually not recomended.
     >
-    > However, this approach does not require network, which may be a reason to choose it.
+    > However, this approach does not require network, which may be a reason for choosing it.

 4. Even simpler way to use pre-built Linux binaries.